Skip to content

 The three modes

-'sliding' (default)Valid for rotationGraceMs, then deadReuse after graceREFRESH_REUSE_DETECTED + user-wide revokeBrowsers with parallel tabs / retries
+'sliding' (default)slides (now + ttl)Valid for rotationGraceMs, then deadReuse after graceREFRESH_REUSE_DETECTED + family revokeBrowsers with parallel tabs / retries

 'none' — no rotation